Decatur & Atlanta

 MGT 101 Applied Business Mathematics

-This is a one quarter course designed for the funeral service manager who works with the special problems of the operation and management of a funeral home.
-Basic concepts of personal money management, basic buying problems, and special buying problems are reviewed.
+This is a one quarter course that focuses on the basic concepts of personal money management, basic buying problems, and special buying problems are reviewed.
 Taxes, the balance sheet income statements, figuring trade and cash discounts as well as profits and pricing are covered.
 5 quarter hours credit.

 PSY 102 General Psychology

 This course is designed to introduce the student to the study of human behavior and mental processes and how they are affected by an organism’s physical state, mental state, and external environment.
 Included in the study are psychological perspectives, motivations and emotions, theories of personality and social behavior.
 Students will work to describe, understand, predict and direct behavior.
 5 quarter hours credit.

 SCI 202 Principles of Anatomy I

 This course introduces the student to a basic vocabulary in the study of the structure and function of the human body.
 Systemic anatomy of the skeletal system and an introduction to the circulatory system, including hematology, cardiology, and arteriology is presented.
 3 quarter hours credit.

 This course concludes the study of the circulatory system, including phlebology and an overview of the lymphatic system.
 Also covered are the muscular, endocrine, nervous, digestive, urinary, respiratory, reproductive, and integumentary systems.
 3 quarter hours credit.